commercelayer/commercelayer-docs-api/resources/customer_payment_sources/create_customer_payment_source.md

 {% endtab %}

 {% tab title="Response" %}
-On success, the API responds with a `201 Created` status code, returning the created `customer payment source` object:
+On success, the API responds with a `201 Created` status code, returning the created resource object:

 ```javascript
 {